 For common stock valuations performed prior to March 31, 2022, we performed valuations of our common stock that took into account the factors described above.
 We primarily used a combination of the market and income approach to determine the equity value of our business.
 The income approach estimates equity value based on the expectation of future cash flows that a company will generate.
 These future cash flows, and an assumed terminal value, are discounted to their present values using a discount rate based on a weighted-average cost of capital that reflects the risks inherent in the cash flows.
 The market approach estimates equity value based on a comparison of the subject company to comparable public companies in a similar line of business.
 From the comparable companies, a representative market value multiple is determined and then applied to the subject company's financial forecasts to estimate the value of the subject company.
-The resulting common stock value is then discounted by a non-marketability factors.
-Public company trading revenue multiple comparisons provide a quantitative analysis that our board of directors' reviews in addition to the qualitative factors described above.
+The resulting common stock value is then discounted by a non-marketability factor.
+Public company trading revenue multiple comparisons provide a quantitative analysis that our board of directors' reviews in addition to the qualitative factors described above in order to determine the fair value of our common stock.